-ECC Decision of 18 March 2005 on the use of the Frequency Band 169.4 - 169.8125 MHz
+ECC Decision of 18 March 2005 on a harmonised frequency plan for the use of the band 169.4 - 169.8125 MHz

-(ECC/DEC/(05)02)
+(ECC/DEC/(05)02) amended 5 September 2007 amended 12 November 2010

 EXPLANATORY MEMORANDUM

 1 INTRODUCTION

 This ECC Decision addresses the frequency band 169.4 - 169.8125 MHz.
 This particular band has previously been designated for the European Radio Messaging System (ERMES) by the ERC/DEC(94)02, as well as by the EU Council Directive 90/544/EEC of 9 October 1990.
 In most European countries the paging systems have not reached the expected market penetration, and in some countries the demand for paging systems is actually decreasing.
 Therefore this Decision identifies additional applications for this frequency band.